The Latest: Trump responds to flattery from South Korea’s president in trade meeting at White House

 Bruise exposed on Trump’s hand

-A sizeable bruise on Trump’s right hand was exposed during his meeting with the South Korean President Lee.
+A sizable bruise on Trump’s right hand was exposed during his meeting with the South Korean president.

 Last Friday, the president’s hand was covered with a noticeable splotch of makeup that did not match his skin tone.